cycloptux/GiselleBot-Documentation/docs/source/fun_and_games/music.rst

 The Music module enables users to listen to YouTube music in a Discord server's dedicated voice channel.

-The Music module must be first enabled by an Administrator by setting a music channel with the |bot_prefix|\ mchannel command.
+The Music module must be first enabled by a server manager (someone with **Manage Server** permissions) by setting a music channel with the |bot_prefix|\ mchannel command.

 .. admonition:: Premium